stldo/gatsby-transformer-yaml-full/packages/gatsby-yaml-full-markdown/README.md

 ## Usage

 Using the `!markdown` tag before a string converts the field to a Markdown media type node.
-If the string is a file path, the file content will used.
-Use a Markdown plugin to process the generated nodes, like `gatsby-transformer-remark` or `gatsby-plugin-mdx`.
+If the string is a file path, the file content will be used.
+Use a Markdown plugin like `gatsby-transformer-remark` to transform the nodes.

 ### Example